Tiruchirappalli International Airport: Other facilities

-The Madras Flying Club started in 1929 during the Madras Presidency of the British Raj.
-Operated previously in Chennai Airport premises, it had to shift its operations to Tiruchirapalli due to congestion and operational difficulties.
-The academy began its operations at the airport on 10 January 2020, where they have placed 6 training aircraft at the hangar, which was previously used by V.K.N.
-Aviation Academy.
-They also have created three computer-aided smart classrooms in the airport.
-The Government of Tamil Nadu has allocated 2 acre of its land adjacent to the airport for the club to set up its operational infrastructure.
+The Madras Flying Club was established in 1929, and operated from the Chennai airport.
+In 2018, it announced plans to shift operations to Tiruchirapalli due to congestion and operational difficulties at Chennai.
+It began operations at the airport on 10 January 2020, with six training aircraft.
+The Government of Tamil Nadu allocated 2 acre of its land adjacent to the airport for the club to set up its operational infrastructure.